-Will Trump Win A Nobel Peace Prize?
-2 Women Who Know What It Takes Weigh In
+2 Women Who Know What It Takes To Win A Nobel Prize Weigh In On Trump’s Chances

 Last month, President Trump was nominated for a Nobel Prize for his peace building efforts on the Korean peninsula — and not for the first time.
 Trump was endorsed by two separate groups, and although the deadline for this year’s prize has already passed, these nominations make him eligible for consideration next year.
 So how could Trump actually win a Nobel Peace Prize and make a difference on the Korean peninsula?
 Two women involved in Nobel Peace Prize-winning work tell Bustle what Trump would have to do to pull it off, and predict he’s a long shot to win the prize even if he succeeds.